chipslays/telegram-auth/README.md

 ## Quick start

+> [!NOTE]
-Usage examples are also available in the [examples](/examples) directory.
+> Usage examples are also available in the [examples](/examples) directory.

 ### Login Widget (simple)

+Basic validation of the data received from the Telegram Login Widget.
+Checks the hash and timestamp, returns a boolean result.

 ```php
 use Kilogram\Auth\Validator;